ceven/TrafficLightsSimulator/README.md

  - `state` regroups the different states that a set of synchronous lights can take: either green, yellow or red.
  - `intersection` contains a generic intersection model (TrafficIntersection) and the intersection model which is the focus of this problem (FourWayTrafficIntersection).

-The simulation is run using either `MainSimulation` or `QuickSimulation` (the latter class allows to customise the colour duration).
+The simulation is run using `MainSimulation`.
+Default lights duration are used, however they can be manually configured by calling
+`setDuration(...)` prior to running the simulation, e.g. `GREEN_LIGHTS.setDuration(5, ChronoUnit.SECONDS);`

 I have used the following design patterns:
  - `Builder` to create traffic lights.